SAVE $100 Expand

 How much privacy do you need and where do you need it?

 Another important consideration is how much privacy you want and need from other occupants and neighbors.
 If privacy is important to you, consider a design with an L- or U-shaped design.
-These types of house plans can provide you with more privacy when building on an urban or suburban lot.
+These types of house plans can provide more privacy when building on an urban or suburban lot.

 Home work space considerations